-All micronutrients are vital during pregnancy.1 Especially in the last trimester, the fetus requires high levels of vitamin A to meet developmental needs.2-3 Vitamin A is an essential micronutrient for the body and is associated with proper functioning of the visual system, maintenance of epithelial integrity, red cell production, growth and development, immune and reproductive function.
-Since the human body does not produce this vitamin, adequate daily intake is necessary to prevent its deficiency.4 A balanced diet usually provides the required level of vitamin A. In cases where recommended levels are not reached, vitamin A supplementation is requird.5 However, acute poisoning such as nausea, irritability, decreased appetite, vomiting, blurred vision, headaches, dry skin, bone pain, hair loss, muscle pain, papillary edema, cerebral edema, bleeding, weakness, lethargy and altered mental status can occur after excessive vitamin A consumption.5-6 Recent research suggests that due to limited data on the impact of maternal vitamin A on child health, more follow-up studies are urgently needed to close the knowledge gap.2
+All micronutrients are vital during pregnancy.1 Especially in the last trimester, the fetus requires high levels of vitamin A to meet developmental needs.2 Vitamin A is an essential micronutrient for the body and is associated with proper functioning of the visual system, maintenance of epithelial integrity, red cell production, growth and development, immune and reproductive function.
+Since the human body does not produce this vitamin, adequate daily intake is necessary to prevent its deficiency.3 A balanced diet usually provides the required level of vitamin A. In cases where recommended levels are not reached, vitamin A supplementation is requird.4 However, acute poisoning such as nausea, irritability, decreased appetite, vomiting, blurred vision, headaches, dry skin, bone pain, hair loss, muscle pain, papillary edema, cerebral edema, bleeding, weakness, lethargy and altered mental status can occur after excessive vitamin A consumption.4 Recent research suggests that due to limited data on the impact of maternal vitamin A on child health, more follow-up studies are urgently needed to close the knowledge gap.2

-Vitamin D deficiency is a common health problem in newborn, children, adolescents, adults and the elderly worldwide.7 Low vitamin D levels are also common during pregnancy, creating an unfavorable environment during critical stages of fetal development, with serious and lasting consequences on bone growth and skeletal integrity, and long-term adverse effects on fetal and neonatal health outcomes such as nutritional rickets.^{8,9} Numerous interventional and observational studies have investigated the role of vitamin D in pregnancy and its potential to improve outcomes with supplementation.
-However, the results have been inconsistent, as some studies have found an effect on neonatal anthropometry while others have not.10-13
+Vitamin D deficiency is a common health problem in newborn, children, adolescents, adults and the elderly worldwide.5 Low vitamin D levels are also common during pregnancy, creating an unfavorable environment during critical stages of fetal development with serious and lasting consequences on bone growth and skeletal integrity, and long-term adverse effects on fetal and neonatal health outcomes such as nutritional rickets.6 Numerous interventional and observational studies have investigated the role of vitamin D in pregnancy and its potential to improve outcomes with supplementation.
+However, the results have been inconsistent, as some studies have found an effect on neonatal anthropometry while others have not.7-10

-Diet quality is a multifaceted concept encompassing several dimensions, including nutrient adequacy, dietary diversity, and adherence to dietary guidelines.
-14 A high-quality diet typically includes a variety of nutrient-dense foods such as vegetables, fruits, whole grains, lean proteins, low-fat dairy, and healthy oils, while limiting the intake of saturated and trans fats, added sugars, and sodium.
-15 Interventions aimed at improving diet quality in children and adolescents have been linked to better nutrient adequacy and overall health improvements.
-16 Diet quality holds particular significance during pregnancy, as it provides essential nutrients to support the health of both the mother and the fetus.
-Good diet quality during this critical period is crucial for fetal growth and development and contributes significantly to the child's physical and intellectual development. ^{17,18} Given its importance, this study also aims to investigate the impact of diet quality on birth outcomes.
+Diet quality is a multifaceted concept encompassing several dimensions, including nutrient adequacy, dietary diversity, and adherence to dietary guidelines.11 Diet quality is crucial for fetal growth and development and contributes significantly to the child's physical and intellectual development.12 Given its importance, this study also aims to investigate the impact of diet quality on birth outcomes.
 To provide evidence for the effects of maternal vitamin A and vitamin D, maternal diet on neonatal health, this study was conducted to determine serum vitamin A and D levels and diet quality in pregnant women and to determine their effect on birth outcomes, including the anthropometric measurements of newborns.